ibm-cloud-docs/ContinuousDelivery/cicd_publish_build.md

 ## Publishing a build record with other CI/CD tools
 {: #build-cicd}

 In a build job, use the following script to upload a build record.
-Use the **`publishbuildrecord`** is the command to upload a build record.
+Use the **`buildrecord-publish`** command to upload a build record.

 ```
 #!/bin/bash